-To qualify, admitted high school students are automatically nominated for this scholarship if they have a composite ACT of less than 25 and a 3.3 or less high school gpa.
+To qualify, admitted high school students are automatically nominated for this scholarship if they have a composite ACT of less than 25 or under 1200 SAT or less than a 3.3 high school gpa.
 This academic scholarship program provides up to \$10,000 per academic year to full-time undergraduate students without regard to financial need.
 The scholarship is renewable if the student remains full-time.
 Academic awards will be reduced by \$2,000 for students who choose to live off campus prior to earning 91 or more credit hours.